jku-win-se/teaching.ss22.prse.digitaltwin.team1/Frontend/smart-home-ui/README.md

 You are now able to see the different contents of this repository on your computer.

+As an alternative you can also download the Project as a Zip file simply visit the Repository [here](https://github.com/jku-win-se/teaching.ss22.prse.digitaltwin.team1).

 ### Installing Dependencies

 After cloning the project open a **cmd** and navigate to `teaching.ss22.prse.digitaltwin.team1\Frontend\smart-home-ui` and type: